Existentialism books

 These are, broadly, the questions that thinkers tagged with the term ‘existentialist’ — be they philosophers, authors, or artists — have set out to answer over the last 200 years or so of existentialist thought.

-Before diving into existentialism’s best books, if you’re interested in quickly learning more about existentialism generally, check out my brief introduction to existentialist philosophy, in which I outline its three core principles, as well as my explainer of the slogan Sartre dubbed the first principle of existentialism, existence precedes essence, my overview of Sartre’s famous discussion of the waiter and bad faith, and my discussion of Simone de Beauvoir on authentic love.
+Before diving into existentialism’s best books, if you’re interested in quickly learning more about existentialism generally, check out my brief introduction to existentialist philosophy, in which I outline its three core principles, as well as my explainer of the slogan Sartre dubbed the first principle of existentialism, existence precedes essence, my outline of Heidegger on authenticity, my overview of Sartre’s famous discussion of the waiter and bad faith, my overview of 5 existential problems we all share, and my discussion of Simone de Beauvoir on authentic love.

 Otherwise, this reading list puts together the top eight books of and about the philosophical movement of existentialism.
 It contains a mix of primary and secondary literature — from introductions and anthologies to the original texts of the deeply influential existentialist figureheads themselves.
 Let’s jump in!